Quench Dynamics in Holographic First-Order Phase Transition: Phase separation

 In this section, we perform fully nonlinear numerical simulations of the dual gravitational dynamics to generate the phase-separated state, which serves as the initial data for the subsequent heating process.
 A detailed description of the numerical procedure can be found in Appendix \ref{sec:Ab}, and the source code is available at \href{https://github.com/QianChen2022/HFOPT}{https://github.com/QianChen2022/HFOPT}.
 To clarify the two aforementioned dynamical transition mechanisms, we select the initial states at points $a$ and $c$ in the spinodal and supercooled regions of Fig. \ref{fig:deltas-epsilon}, respectively.
 The resulting real-time dynamics are depicted in Fig. \ref{fig:ps_spinodal_energy} and Fig. \ref{fig:ps_supercool_energy}, respectively.

 In the case of spontaneous dynamical transition, the initial state may undergo spinodal instability, where even tiny perturbations can trigger a dynamical transition in the system.
-To account for this, we introduce an $x$-dependent perturbation to the scalar field, given by the following expression:
+To account for this, we introduce an $x$-dependent perturbation to the scalar field, given by the following expression

-The perturbation in the form mentioned above excites three energy peaks on the background of the homogeneous solution, as can be seen from Fig. \ref{fig:ps_spinodal_energy}.
+{The $z^{2}$ term in the form of perturbation depends on the asymptotic behavior of the scalar field near the AdS boundary (\ref{eq:asy_phi}), where the coefficient of the linear term $\phi_{1}$ is fixed to $1$ in the dynamical process.
+Since the initial position of the horizon is at $z=1$, the existence of the term $(1-z)^{2}$ indicates that the perturbation converges to $0$ at the horizon.} As can be seen from Fig. \ref{fig:ps_spinodal_energy}, this form of perturbation excites three energy peaks on the background of the homogeneous solution.
 Notably, due to the periodic boundary condition, the peaks on both ends of the space are identical.
 Subsequently, two of these energy peaks slowly migrate towards each other and eventually merge to form a larger phase, leading to a phase-separated state as shown in Figs. \ref{fig:energy_final} and \ref{fig:scalar_final}.
 Specifically, this state consists of the phases at points $A$ and $D$ in Fig. \ref{fig:deltas-epsilon}, connected by domain walls.

 In contrast, when the dynamical transition originates from the supercooled region, the absence of unstable modes in the initial state prevents small perturbations from destabilizing the system.
 To initiate the dynamical transition, we introduce a perturbation with a large enough amplitude to overcome the dynamical barrier, serving as a seed nucleus for the system.
-The expression for this perturbation is given by:
+The expression for this perturbation is given by